jesusmgg/slave/README.md

 # Slave Engine
 Very simple Python game engine with a component system.
+Currently the backend is powered by pygame, but it should be easily ported to any library or language if needed.

 ## Repository structure
 - *ecs:* component system, pure Python.